 “All we need you to do is to make the challenge so that Vaughan comes up from underground.
 I would do it myself but they wouldn’t understand me.”

 I scoffed, “Yeah right you would do it yourself.”

 She glared back at me after that remark.
-This girl was something else, for some reason I knew she would challenge the Quwallie if she could, but would she win?
+This girl was something else.
+Her look made me believe she would challenge the Quwallie if she could, but would she even stand a chance?

 She crossed her arms.
 “You can either do it, or I can make you do it… it’s your choice.”

 I thought for a moment.
 Heck what did I have to lose?
-I was ready to die just a few hours ago, now I can die with a purpose.
-It might be more of a foolish, bloodier death but it will have meaning if she succeeds.
-If the slave trade collapsed, people can live safer lives and not have to fear about being abducted at any time.
+I was ready to die just a few hours ago, so why not die with a purpose.
+It might be a foolish, bloody death but it will have meaning if she succeeds.

 I must wear my expression on my face because she said, “You’re not going die.”
 There she goes reading my mind again.
 She spoke in a softer but serious tone, “I’ll look out for you, so you don’t have to worry.”